Vans Shoes for Kids – Are They Good for Your Kids’ Feet?

-Has your child been asking you for a pair of Vans?
+Has your child been wanting a pair of Vans shoes?
 While these shoes are incredibly popular for older kids, they don’t offer the everyday support that your children’s feet and legs need to perform their everyday activities.
 The good news is that I have found a couple of Vans shoe styles that provide good structure and support, and I will show you these styles shortly.

 Shoes play a key role in keeping your kids’ feet and legs healthy.
-If your child wears the wrong shoe size or the wrong shoe style you will end up creating numerous foot issues such as blisters, calluses, and corns, as well as foot and leg pain.
+If your child wears the wrong shoe size or the wrong shoe style your child might end up getting numerous foot issues such as blisters, calluses, and corns, as well as foot and leg pain.

-When children look for shoes there are two things that they won’t compromise on which are: comfort and style.
-While we want to keep our children happy and provide them with shoes that they like, we must NEVER compromise on the way that the shoes FIT and the amount of support that they provide.
+When children look for shoes there are two things that they don’t like to compromise: comfort and style.
+While we want to keep your children happy and provide them with shoes that meet their fashion standards, you must never compromise the way that the shoes fit and the amount of support that they provide.

-I have been fitting Vans at my shoe store and we only carry the most durable and supportive of their styles.
-However, I always explain to parents that Vans shoes are “fashion shoes” not “functional shoes”, and if the child is really active, he/she must wear a more substantial, supportive pair of shoes.
-You can still purchase your child a pair of Vans shoes, but I will strongly recommend getting your child another pair for his or her more intense activities.
+If you have a really active child, you must provide him/her with a more substantial, supportive pair of shoes.
+You can still purchase your child a pair of Vans shoes, but I will strongly recommend getting your child another pair for his or her everyday activities.

-Before you decide to purchase a pair of Vans shoes, you should ask yourself the following questions:
+Before you decide to purchase a pair of Vans, you should ask yourself the following questions:

-- Will the shoes be comfortable and fit your child’s foot properly?
+- Are these shoes going to be comfortable and fit your child’s foot properly?

-Chances are your kids will want to spend many hours in his or her Vans, either going to school or skateboarding, so you will want the shoes to FIT correctly.
-Please keep in mind that if your child has EXTRA WIDE feet, he/she won’t be able to FIT in these shoes.
+Chances are your child will want to wear the shoes for most of the day, either going to school or skateboarding, so you will want the shoes to fit correctly.
+Please keep in mind that if your kids have extra wide feet, they won’t be able to fit in these shoes.
 Vans shoes are capable of accommodating children with medium or wide feet only.

-- Will the shoes offer the proper amount of support and stability for your child?
+- Are these shoes going to offer the proper amount of support and stability for your child?

-Vans shoes are not known for offering enough support or structure, since the shoes are made to be worn for a couple of hours a day, and once in a while.
+Vans shoes do not offer enough support or structure, as the shoes are made to be worn occasionally and for a maximum of 4 hours a day.

 - Do Vans shoes offer good grip?

-- Will my child be able to wear these shoes for his/her everyday activities?
+- Will your kids be able to wear these shoes for their everyday activities?

-No. Like I mentioned before, these shoes are great as long as they are worn as what they are: Fashion shoes.
-Your child should not wear these shoes for more than 5 hours a day.
+No. As I mentioned before, these shoes are great as long as they are worn for what they are: fashion shoes.
+Your child should not wear these shoes for more than 4 hours a day.

-The most important factor is that you make sure that the shoes that you provide for your child FIT properly.
-I always recommend that parents take their children to be properly fitted for shoes at their local children’s shoe store, where a shoe fitter can properly measure your kids’ feet and find shoes that properly FIT.
+The most important factor is that you make sure that the shoes that you provide for your child fit properly.
+I always recommend to parents to take their children to be properly fitted for shoes at their local children’s shoe store, where a shoe fitter can properly measure their kids’ feet and find shoes that properly fit.

-Vans shoes are available from toddler sizes all the way up to teenage sizes.
+Vans shoes are available from toddler sizes up to teenage sizes.
 Please remember that Vans shoes are not meant to be your kids’ everyday shoes and that they are more fashion oriented than functional shoes.

-Wearing the proper shoes goes a long way toward maintaining your kids’ good foot health.
+Wearing the proper shoes goes a long way towards maintaining your kids’ feet and legs healthy.

 It is critical to provide children with supportive and well-fitted footwear to keep their feet and legs healthy.
-You should always look for shoes that provide good arch and ankle support, are sturdy (your child should always outgrow his or her shoes before they destroy them), and the shoes must provide good traction, this will prevent your child from slipping and falling.
+You should always look for shoes that provide good arch and ankle support, are that are sturdy —your child should always outgrow their shoes before they destroy them— and the shoes must provide good traction, as this helps prevent your child from slipping and falling.

 I have fitted all the shoe styles described in that post and I know what type of support and structure they will provide for your child’s feet.
 Most importantly, these shoes are available in different widths such as medium, wide, and extra wide!

-Has your child been asking you for a pair of Vans?
+Has your child been asking you for a pair of Vans shoes?
 Have you found a particular style that has worked well for his or her feet?
-Please share your thoughts and experiences below so we can all benefit from them!
+Please share your findings in the comments section below so other families can benefit from your experiences.